 Consider cultural differences…

 Even the most experienced retailers face new challenges when they begin selling across international borders.
 While eBay and Amazon offer platforms in many different countries, retailers will quickly discover that their success is limited if they recycle existing product information on international platforms.
 In order to be successful abroad, retailers need to understand their target audience and identify major cultural differences.
-Sellers should begin by investing in professional translation and by analysing consumer behaviour in their target country.
+Sellers should begin by investing in professional translation and by analyzing consumer behavior in their target country.
 Understanding what motivates international customers and which services they expect from serious businesses can make or break a retailer’s international expansion strategy.

 Carsten Brassel, UK Country Manager, plentymarkets

 The biggest challenge is failing to understand the trading differentials in new markets.
-Using China as an example, there are many segments to consider including consumer culture, buyer behaviour, social interaction, payments, shipping, product presentation and localized language.
+Using China as an example, there are many segments to consider including consumer culture, buyer behavior, social interaction, payments, shipping, product presentation and localized language.
 Planning and a long-term investment strategy are required for success.
 Attending conferences like ours and networking with others helps avoid common pitfalls while identifying opportunities.

 Phil Leahy, CEO, ThinkGlobal Retail & PeSA Internet Conference